How our panels work

 How panels work

-Our committee panels make the decisions at fitness to practise hearings about whether a nurse or midwife is fit to practise.
+Our committee panels make the decisions at fitness to practise hearings about whether a nurse, midwife or nursing associate is fit to practise.

 Hearings follow a three stage process: